News - Updates

 member, Retired Navy Captain, Rudy Falkenstein, is personally

-responsible for this new member.
+responsible for these three new members.
 Since joining our chapter,

 Rudy has recruited more than his share of businesses to our

 corporate member ranks.
-If our Amy members, especially our
+If our Army members, especially our

 Board of Directors, were nearly as productive we could run our